Curious about traveling from Tombstone Az to Bisbee Az?

 It is like an alien species came down in the mid-1950s and abducted the whole town, leaving everything just as it was on that fateful day.

 There are antique cars and buses along the street.
 The shops have posters from the 50s and old memorabilia inside.
 You can even find a few old-style gas pumps out front.
-If you didn’t know better, you would think you had stepped onto a movie set.
+You would think you had stepped onto a movie set if you didn’t know better.

 📎 Note: Please be considerate and park off the main street.
 The whole point of this unique place is that it looks like the 1950s.
-So if you have your new Jeep sitting between the classics, it ruins the entire vibe for you and everyone else.
+So if your new Jeep sits between the classics, it ruins the entire vibe for you and everyone else.

 FAQs From Tombstone Az To Bisbee Az